openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/process/process_package_api/process_package_classes.md

 public prop workingDirectory: Path
 ```

-Function: Gets the process working directory.
-For the `Windows` platform, this property only takes effect for the current process.
-In other scenarios, this property cannot be obtained without privileged `API`.
+Functionality: Gets the working directory of the process.
+On Windows, this only applies to the current process; other scenarios require privileged API access.

 > **Note:**
 >
-> This will be deprecated in future versions.
+> Will be deprecated in future versions.
 Use [getHomeDirectory()](../../env/env_package_api/env_package_funcs.md#func-gethomedirectory) instead.

 Type: [Path](../../fs/fs_package_api/fs_package_structs.md#struct-path)

 Exceptions:

-- [ProcessException](process_package_exceptions.md#class-processexception) - Thrown when the process does not exist, the corresponding process is a zombie process, or the working directory cannot be obtained in unsupported scenarios on the `Windows` platform.
+- [ProcessException](process_package_exceptions.md#class-processexception) - Thrown if the process does not exist, is a zombie process, or cannot be accessed without privileged API on Windows.

 ### func isAlive()